Despite garages being one of the most used spaces in homes, they are also commonly the most cluttered.

 Using these garage spring cleaning tips will give you effective results with this weekend project.

-Has your garage cleanup time and this blog post shown you ways in which your garage space could look and function better?
-If so, schedule a free in-home design consultation with us to discuss a garage makeover project.
+Has your garage cleanup effort and this blog post shown you ways in which your garage space could look and function better?
+If so, schedule a free design consultation with us to discuss a garage makeover project.